By: David W. Kimberlin, MD, FAAP & Kristina A. Bryant, MD, FAAP

 recommends vaccination for some people who may have been exposed to someone with

-monkeypox, including children and teens.
+mpox, including children and teens.
 The vaccine also may be given to people who work in a laboratory with the virus or provide medical care to infected patients.
 At this time, there is no need for widespread vaccination of children or most adults.
-Anyone who has received the monkeypox vaccine from JYNNEOS might consider waiting 4 weeks before they get an mRNA COVID vaccine, especially teen or young adult males who may be at higher risk of myocarditis.
+Anyone who has received the mpox vaccine (JYNNEOS) might consider waiting 4 weeks before they get an mRNA COVID vaccine, especially teen or young adult males who may be at higher risk of myocarditis.

-When can someone with monkeypox return to school or child care?
+When can someone with mpox return to school or child care?

-Monkeypox sounds scary, but it is much more difficult to transmit or acquire than COVID.
+Mpox sounds scary, but it is much more difficult to transmit or acquire than COVID.
 It is always good to be aware of health risks.
-In the rare event that someone in your household develops monkeypox, share this information with your pediatrician and discuss what you can do to protect your child from infection.
+In the rare event that someone in your household develops mpox, share this information with your pediatrician and discuss what you can do to protect your child from infection.

 About Dr. Kimberlin